 For example, a Korean manufacturing company may offer a share percentage to a foreign high-tech manufacturer.
 The Korean manufacturer would like to be granted permission to develop land owned by the local government and also receive bank or private equity.
 The local manufacturer receives recognition from local government officials and other local investors by wielding MOUs proclaiming that a foreign manufacturer will contribute technology, know-how, and potential investment to the project.

 Sometimes these arrangements are beneficial to all involved.
 The minority receives preferential consideration of their products, increased market access and potential benefits from the joint venture and the majority receives added credibility with investors and the government and potentially favorable tax treatment.

-Also, in some instances, a foreign-capital invested company is needed in order for the government to transfer the property to the company, since in most cases government property transferred to non-foreign-capital invested companies require competitive bidding.
+Also, in some instances, a foreign-capital-invested company is needed in order for the government to transfer the property to the company since in most cases government property transferred to non-foreign-capital-invested companies requires competitive bidding.
 However, sometimes these projects are merely the brain-child of punters without the capabilities necessary to accomplish the project goals and sometimes they are, simply, frauds.

-Therefore, as in the rest of the world, the first thing before involvement in any joint ventures is to investigate the potential co-owners.
-Those that haven’t spent a considerable time in Korea are often unable to evaluate the unique characteristics of the Korean businessman.
-Therefore, it is advisable to consult an individual with in depth savvy of the Korean business environment, culture and players.
+Therefore, as in the rest of the world, the first thing before involvement in any joint venture is to investigate the potential co-owners.
+Those who haven’t spent considerable time in Korea are often unable to evaluate the unique characteristics of the Korean businessman.
+Therefore, it is advisable to consult an individual with in-depth savvy of the Korean business environment, culture, and players.